 |By Meg Jones - wife, mother,

-We’re all about saving the world one veggie at a time, so we signed up for a weekly delivery.
+We’re all about saving the world one veggie at a time, so we signed up for weekly delivery.
 And it has proved its worth in no time.

 And we always have enough ingredients to pull together a tasty, healthy meal, sometimes requiring a little creativity and always giving us the pleasure of working with quirky ingredients that would otherwise have hit the dumpster.

-When it became clear that our daughter would be spending another semester studying remotely rather than on campus in LA county, we all agreed that a change of venue was in order.
+When it became clear that our daughter would be spending another semester studying remotely rather than on campus in LA County, we all agreed that a change of venue was in order.
 So she has taken up residence in Utah and is awaiting the arrival of three college friends who will join her for the next few months.

 While she is an opportunivore, her friends range from vegan to pescatarian.
-When she discovered that Misfits Market added Salt Lake City to its distribution locations, it seemed like a good idea to switch the subscription to Utah and let them play around with various produce options since they will be cooking for themselves.
+So when she discovered that Misfits Market added Salt Lake City to its distribution locations, it seemed like a good idea to switch the subscription to Utah and let them play around with various produce options since they will be cooking for themselves.

 The first Utah-bound box arrived before we did, and I didn’t even remember what I had ordered.
 When I opened it, the usual suspects tumbled out and were quickly used (onion, potato, avocado) as per above); we were left with acorn squash, kale, a granny smith apple, and one remaining onion.

-First we halved the acorn squash and roasted cut-side down for about 30 minutes at 350°F. We had the option of convection roast so we went with that and found that the squash cooked a bit faster than anticipated.
+First, we halved the acorn squash and roasted cut-side down for about 30 minutes at 350°F. We had the option of convection roast, so we went with that and found that the squash cooked a bit faster than anticipated.

-At that point, we sauteed the pork chops in olive oil over medium high heat, about 3 minutes per side until they reached an internal temperature of about 165°F. While the pork rested, we added a pat of butter to the pan and sliced and sauteed our onion.
+At that point, we sauteed the pork chops in olive oil over medium-high heat, about 3 minutes per side, until they reached an internal temperature of about 165°F. While the pork rested, we added a pat of butter to the pan and sliced and sauteed our onion.

 After about 10 minutes over medium heat, we threw in the lacinto kale that we had shredded and cooked this mixture until it was soft.
 We served each pork chop topped with the onion/kale saute with an acorn squash on the side.

-Give it a try, and if you don’t have kale, you can add other leafy green vegetables or even herbs like thyme.
+Give it a try, and if you don’t have kale, you can add other leafy green vegetables or herbs like thyme.
 Enjoy!